conoro/hugo.conoroneill.net/content/what-excited-me-in-tech-in-2015.md

 * Adults: WhatsApp.
 Tiny amount of FB Messenger
 * Teens: FB Messenger, some Viber and some WhatsApp to the (grand)parents
 * Tweens/Smallies: Viber, Snapchat and some WhatsApp to the (grand)parents
+* Youngest: Uses Hangouts to her cousin.
+Including live video!
 * No one: Telegram.
 * Curveball - Tweens using Instagram comments as a weird chat channel

 Top tip - WhatsApp needs a phone number, Viber doesn't.
 Many many smaller kids have tablets, not phones.
 WhatsApp really missing out here.
 Our solution is to put free Tesco Mobile SIMs in old phones and never put credit on them.
 Gets over the WhatsApp problem.

+9yo yesterday: "What's 'Messaging' on my iPhone".
+Me: "It's SMS".
+Her: "What's that".
+Me: "Texts".
+Her: "Ah ok.
+Why are there so many apps for messaging?
+Why not just one?"

 # 2FA and Authy
 Two Factor Authentication is a complete pain in the neck.
 It really is.